 To generate new messages, your filter must call PluginHelper.PipelinePack (msgLoopCount int).
-The msgloopCount value to be passed in should be obtained from the MsgLoopCount value on the pack that you're already holding, if called from within ProcessMessage, or zero if called from within TimerEvent.
-The PipelinePack method will either return a pack ready for you to populate or nil if the loop count is greater than the configured maximum value, as a safeguard against inadvertently creating infinite message loops.
+The msgloopCount value to be passed in should be obtained from the MsgLoopCount value on the pack that you're already holding, or zero if called from within TimerEvent.
+The PipelinePack method returns two values, the first a PipelinePack and the second an error.
+If all goes well, you'll get a pack ready for you to populate and a nil error.
+If the loop count is greater than the configured maximum value (as a safeguard against inadvertently creating infinite message loops), or if a pack isn't available for some other reason, you'll get a nil pack and a non-nil error.